adambsokol/purple_haze/README.md

 1. clone the repository: git clone https://github.com/adambsokol/purple_haze.git
 2. create a conda environment for this project: conda env create -q -n purple_haze --file environment.yml
 3. activate the environment: conda activate purple_haze
-4. if using jupyter lab see 4a/b, otherwise skip to 5 4a. install a few Jupyterlab extensions.
-You can either run the shell script: bash lab_extensions.sh 4b. or you can do it manually be running the following in the command line: jupyter labextension install @jupyter-widgets/jupyterlab-manager --no-build jupyter labextension install @jupyter-voila/jupyterlab-preview --no-build jupyter lab build
+4. if using jupyter lab see 4a/b, otherwise skip to 5 <br>
+4a. install a few Jupyterlab extensions.
+You can either run the shell script: bash lab_extensions.sh <br>
+4b. or you can do it manually be running the following in the command line: <br>
+        jupyter labextension install @jupyter-widgets/jupyterlab-manager --no-build <br>
+        jupyter labextension install @jupyter-voila/jupyterlab-preview --no-build <br>
+        jupyter lab build <br>
 5. to simply view the data, in the command line run: voila purple_haze_app.ipynb --no-browser
 6. then launch your corresponding local host in a web browser.
 Typically this means going to the site 'localhost:8888'
 7. if you want to explore the data in more detail you can launch jupyter and open purple_haze_app.ipynb